abdrahmansoltan/Learning-Notes/Backend/Node.js/3-Node-FileSystem.md

 - Node.js introduced a `non-blocking I/O` environment to extend this concept to file access, network calls and so on.
   ![node async](./img/node-async-1.png)

+- You will see that most of the methods in the `fs` module have two versions:
+  - a `synchronous` version (ending with `Sync` ), e.g., `fs.readFileSync()`
+    - it requires a variable to store the result because it returns the data directly
+    - use it when you want to block the execution until the file is read as you need the data to continue
+  - an `asynchronous` version, e.g., `fs.readFile()`
+    - it requires a `callback function` to handle the result when it's ready because it doesn't return the data directly
+    - use it when you don't want to block the execution and let other code run while waiting for the file to be read and get back to you when it's done (using `callbacks`, `Promises`, or `Async/Await`)

+    ```js
+    // synchronous version
+    const data = fs.readFileSync('file.txt', 'utf-8');
+    console.log(data); // data is available here

+    // asynchronous version
+    fs.readFile('file.txt', 'utf-8', (err, data) => {
+      if (err) throw err;
+      console.log(data); // data is available here
+    });
+    ```

 ### callbacks